billtrik/karma-fixture/README.md

     // ...
 ```

-You also have to register any/all fixtures in your Karma configuration:
+You also have to register any/all fixtures inside your Karma configuration file.

-(defaults to `spec/fixtures`)
+If all your fixtures exist under a `fixtures/base/path/` folder, then you should include
+all files of interest under this base path.

 ```javascript